mit-rss/wall_follower/README.md

 Also charge your motor battery by plugging it into the charger that looks like a blue block.
 Hold the start button to charge.
 This battery won't last as long, especially when you are going fast, so remember to charge it when the car is not moving.
 The TX2 will not be affected if the motor battery gets unplugged.
-We have given each team two motor batteries so they can swap them out.
+We have given each team two motor batteries so you can swap them out.

 TODO: picture of the motor battery plugged in and the start button.